-- 1 box gluten-free rice krispies
+- 6 cups gluten-free rice krispies

-Melt marshmallows and butter in a large pot over medium heat.
+- Melt marshmallows and butter in a large pot over medium heat.
 Stir until smooth, then remove from heat and mix in the vanilla.

-Add rice krispies in small batches, stirring after each addition to coat.
+- Add rice krispies in small batches, stirring after each addition to coat.
 Once all of the rice krispies have been added, press the cereal mixture into a greased baking dish, cover with plastic wrap and refrigerate for at least 1 hour.

 Store in an airtight container at room temperature for up to a week.